The Medical Center, Navicent Health

-The Medical Center, Navicent Health (MCNH), formally known as Atrium Health Navicent Medical Center, is a 637-bed hospital located in Macon, Georgia.
+The Atrium Health Navicent Medical Center, is a 637-bed hospital located in Macon, Georgia.
 Formerly known as The Medical Center of Central Georgia (MCCG), the hospital is part of Atrium Health.
 MCNH is the second-largest hospital in Georgia, behind Grady Memorial Hospital in Atlanta.
 MCNH is a teaching hospital affiliated with Mercer University School of Medicine and various nursing schools.
 MCNH serves 30 primary counties throughout central and southern Georgia, an area of approximately 750,000 residents, as well as patients from the broader region.
-MCNH EMS serves Baldwin, Bibb, Jones, Treutlen, and Twiggs counties.
+Atrium Health Navicent EMS serves Baldwin, Bibb, Jones, Treutlen, Twiggs and Wilkinson counties.
 The Beverly Knight Olson Children's Hospital, Navicent Health is located adjacent to MCNH.

 On February 8, 2018, it was announced that Navicent Health would merge with the North Carolina–based healthcare system Atrium Health.